llpeterson/scaling/mobile-ip.rst

 When a home agent sees a packet destined for one of the mobile nodes that it supports, it can deduce that the sender is not using the optimal route.
-Therefore, it sends a "binding update" message back to the source, in addition to forwarding the data packet to the foreign agent.
+Therefore, it sends a “binding update” message back to the source, in addition to forwarding the data packet to the foreign agent.
 The source, if capable, uses this binding update to create an entry in a *binding cache,* which consists of a list of mappings from mobile node